nballou/gaming-confounds/ms.typ

 Gaming is viewed as a viable escape or distraction from unpleasant work environments---so long as the person has the availability to actually pursue it.

-=== Job Loss and Unemployment (??
+=== Job Instability and Unemployment (??
 Playtime, #redDown Wellbeing)

-Many participants described turning to games during periods of unemployment or job loss, a phenomenon documented in previous research @LeeChen2023Seeking.
-Among our participants, the effect of job loss wellbeing was understandably consistently negative, but its effect on gaming was varied.
+Many participants described turning to games during periods of unemployment or job instability, a phenomenon documented in previous research @LeeChen2023Seeking.
+Among our participants, the effect of job instability wellbeing was understandably consistently negative, but its effect on gaming was varied.
 Some participants turned to gaming to deal with the negative feelings:

+#quote[

+  Finding out about a redundancy has caused me to play more games to distract myself _(P6334835, woman, 25)_

+  Waiting on response to job interview for better position, less commute time, and higher wages.
+Stressing me waiting with no responses, and started playing Diablo 3 to alleviate the stress. _(P6193017, man, 47)_
+]

 Whereas other participants had the opposite reaction, spending less time playing games, possibly in favor of investing time into their job search: